NeoRyumasil/NeoRyumasil/README.md

 ## Hi there 👋

 # About Me:
 Hey!
 I'm an Informatics student passionate about game development 🎮 and AI 🤖.
-I build games with Unity and Godot using C++ and GDScript.
+I build games with Unity and Godot using C# and GDScript.
 Currently learning machine learning to level up my AI skills, and learning more about unity game engine.
 I enjoy solving problems, creating games, and programming.

 ---